-Ameba's Aurora MySQL cost cut in half after switching to I/O Optimized
+Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

-This article summarizes how we were able to reduce our database costs by about half by using Aurora I/O Optimized.
+This article summarizes how we were able to reduce our database costs by approximately half by using Aurora I/O Optimized.

 I hope this helps in some way.

-First, the results of switching on AmebaWhat is Aurora I/O Optimized?Use Cost Explorer to see if switching to I/O Optimized is worth itCalculation results under tentative conditionsDisplaying the I/O cost breakthrough point using Datadog graphsSwitch to I/O OptimizedConclusion
+First, the results of switching on AmebaWhat is Aurora I/O Optimized?Use Cost Explorer to see if switching to I/O Optimized is worth itCalculation results based on tentative conditionsDisplaying the break-even point for I/O volume using Datadog graphsSwitch to I/O OptimizedConclusion

 First, the results of switching on Ameba

-At the end of October, we switched the Aurora MySQL cluster used by one of Ameba's microservices to I/O Optimized.
+At the end of October, we switched the Aurora MySQL cluster used by a certain microservice at Ameba to I/O Optimized.

 Below is a graph showing the costs for the Aurora MySQL cluster over the last four months.

-We can see that the cost in November is half the cost from August to October.
+We can see that the cost in November was half of the cost from August to October.

 What is Aurora I/O Optimized?